waterhackweek/Connector/README.md

 ### ORCID

-Like GitHub, ORCID already has a public API that can be queried Python.
+Like GitHub, ORCID already has a public API that can be queried with Python.
 There is even a [Python wrapper for the ORCID API](https://github.com/ORCID/python-orcid) that should make things easier.

+However, ORCID requires user permission, even for read-only

 ### HydroShare